raynamharris/raynamharris.github.io/_posts/2019-11-03-sacnas_rtweet.md

 `ts_plot()` to visualize the frequency of tweets over a specified interval of time.
 I always start with this image because it show when data was collected.
-This conference took place on Oct 30- November 2, but tweets were collected from the Oct 28 - Nov 6.
+This conference took place on Oct 30- November 2, but tweets were collected from Oct 28 - Nov 6.

     tweetsovertime <- ts_plot(statuses, "8 hour") +
       #theme(mytheme) +